-These aspects of ATCA's System Manager Interface are considered to be the Pigeon Point shelf-external interfaces.
-They are documented separately in the Shelf Manager External Interface Reference.
+These aspects of ATCA's System Manager Interface are considered to be part of the shelf-external interfaces.
+They are documented separately in the Pigeon Point Shelf Manager External Interface Reference.

 2.4.4 Pigeon Point ShMM Shelf Management Mezzanines